baskluiters/devcon/README.md

 # devcon

 A demo on the usage of Development Containers in VS Code

+Getting started:

-Install the dev container lug in from Microsoft into VS Code
+* Install the dev container plug in from Microsoft into VS Code

-After (re)building a dev container:

-  ssh-keygen -t rsa -b 4096 && ssh-copy-id pi@100.90.31.75 && ssh pi@100.90.31.75 "echo 'Connection successful'"
+* Run command: 'Dev Container: Rebuild'
+* Set the IP address of the pi in .vscode/settings.json and safe
-  This can also be invokes by running task: Set SSH key for Raspberry Pi
+* Run Task: 'Set SSH key for Raspberry Pi'
+  * Some questions need to be answered interactively.
+Just press enter on all except password question.
+* Run task: 'Build, Deploy and Run'
+  * The application should now run on the pi and you should see the output
+* Debug the application by
+  * Select Run and Debug
+  * Select 'Remote Debug Raspberry Pi'
+  * Set a breakpoint on an interesting line
+  * Start debugging (or press F5)